 - Styrofoam: This can release toxic chemicals when heated in the microwave.

-Can you microwave coated or colored paper plates?
+Can coated or colored paper plates go in the microwave?

 No. While it’s safe to microwave plain white dishes, any coated, decorated, or dyed paper plates are risky.
 There’s a higher chance these will catch fire.